AssemblyWeb/alfioperino/content/articles/Beer-and-tokens-have-more-in-common-than-you-think-both-require-authentication-to-get-access!/index.md

 ---
-title: '"Beer and tokens have more in common than you think: both require authentication to get access!'
+title: 'Beer and tokens have more in common than you think: both require authentication to get access!'
-description: 'Ever wonder how authentication tokens work for APIs?
+description: "Ever wonder how authentication tokens work for APIs?
 Just like a bartender checking your ID before serving you a beer, APIs require authentication too.
-In this post, we'll explore the difference between basic and bearer tokens, and how they can help secure your API requests.'
+In this post, we'll explore the difference between basic and bearer tokens, and how they can help secure your API requests."
 date: '2023-03-10'
 banner:
   src: '../../images/server.jpg'